fionanealon/iris-data-set-project/README.md

 ```
 #### Discussion and analysis of petallengthhist.py

 To create a histogram for petal length, I have used the numpy library to read in the iris.csv file from the data subfolder.
-I have selected all the petal length values in the array by indexing the third column in the array. ```thirdcol = data[:,1]```Matplotlib and pyplot are graphics and plotting liraries in python and can be used to create a variety of graphs in python e.g. histogram, bar and scatter. in this case, I have used matplotlib and pyplot to create a histogram ```pl.hist```.
+I have selected all the petal length values in the array by indexing the third column in the array. ```thirdcol = data[:,]```Matplotlib and pyplot are graphics and plotting liraries in python and can be used to create a variety of graphs in python e.g. histogram, bar and scatter. in this case, I have used matplotlib and pyplot to create a histogram ```pl.hist```.
 The ```pl.title('petal_length histogram')``` piece of code adds a title to the histogram while ```pl.show()``` outputs the below histogram in png format.

 ![A picture of hist](petallengthhist.png)

 In the python code I have ran previously, I have already established that the average of the values of petal length is 3.75, the minimum of these values is 1.0 and the maximum of these values is 6.9.
 Now I have created a histogram with matplotlib and pyplot to demonstrate the frequency in which these values occur.
 From the above histogram, I can see minimum value of petal length starting on the x axis at 1.0 and the maximum value of petal length finishing on the x axis at 6.9.
 The y axis also shows the frequency in which these values occur.
 This histogram shows that although the average of petal length values is 3.05, the highest frequency of petal length values is not in this region.
 The frequency of this value is actually only around 3 to 4.
 There are two peaks in the histogram around the 1.0 to 2.0 values and the 3.0 to 4.0 to values.
-The average of value of petal length is actaully an average of these two peaks.
+The average of value of petal length is actually an average of these two peaks.

 #### How to run this code: